 How 50/50 Raffle Fundraisers Work

 The 50% prize can be awarded as one prize or spread across more than one prize.
-For example, say your organization runs a 50/50 raffle with a goal of raising $50,000.
+For example, say your organization runs a 50/50 raffle to raise $50,000.
 You could award just one $25,000 prize winner, or you could pull prizes like this:

-Having three winners of a significant amount may incentivize donors more since they would have a greater chance to win a prize.
+Having three winners of a significant amount may incentivize donors to give more since they would have a greater chance to win a prize.

 Benefits of 50/50 Raffles

-50/50 raffles are popular charity fundraisers, as they offer the following benefits for nonprofits and charitable organizations:
+50/50 raffles are popular charity and nonprofit fundraisers.
+They offer great benefits for nonprofits and charitable organizations: